-While we talk about the safety aspect of trekking in Nepal, you can be assured that trekking here is a safer experience as compared to the mountaineering.
+While we talk about the safety aspect of trekking adventures in Nepal, you can be assured that travelling here is a safer experience.
 While there have been incidents of disappearances and demise of climbers due to natural disasters, such incidents for trekkers are rare phenomenon.
-You need to follow the guidelines given by the government and by the trekking company and guide during the trekking expedition.
+You need to follow the guidelines given by the government, by the trekking company and by guide.
 However, for you to complete the trekking successfully, heed to the following safety tips.

 Hire a Local Trekking company

 While some choose to trek independently, it is advised that you trek with a local trekking company.
 You are suggested use the services provided by the local trekking companies and guides, for several obvious reasons.
 Local trekking company and local guide will prove to be a great resource at your disposal.
 Some of the reasons for hiring a local trekking company are:

 - Procedure of obtaining trekking different kinds of trekking permits may be irritating for the foreign nationals while local companies manage it pretty smoothly

 - Communication with the local company from the trekking trail is easier than communicating with the trekking company in your native place, should there arise any case of emergency or if you need to report any sense of discomfort during the trek

 - Local trekking company and the guides under them know the intrinsic aspects (insights, Dos and Don’ts) not known to independent trekkers or foreign guides.

 - Local trekking company and their guides know when to get off the trail, when to push yourself a little more, when to call it a day off and how to get accommodation in a teahouse along the trail in case you are forced to get off the trail quickly.